flybywiresim/aircraft/fbw-common/src/wasm/cpp-msfs-framework/README.md

 Assuming you are able to build the aircraft as a whole this describes how to add a new module (classes/headers) to the project.

-The framework code is split into two parts:
+The framework code is split into three parts:
-- the common framework code which lives in <span style="color:cyan">/fbw-common/src/wasm/extra-backend</span>
+- the common c++ framework code which lives in  <span style="color:cyan">/fbw-common/src/wasm/cpp-msfs-framework</span>
+- the instance of a coomon backend using the c++ framework is in <span style="color:cyan">/fbw-common/src/wasm/extra-backend</span>
-- the aircraft specific gauge and modules which live in <span style="color:cyan">/fbw-a32nx/src/wasm/extra-backend-a320</span> and <span style="color:cyan">/fbw-a380x/src/wasm/extra-backend-a380</span>
+- the aircraft specific gauge and modules which live in <span style="color:cyan">/fbw-a32nx/src/wasm/extra-backend-a32nx</span> and <span style="color:cyan">/fbw-a380x/src/wasm/extra-backend-a380x</span>

 When adding new modules please place them in a new folder in the aircraft's extra-backend folder:<br/>
-E.g. <span style="color:cyan">/fbw-a32nx/src/wasm/extra-backend-a320</span>
+E.g. <span style="color:cyan">/fbw-a32nx/src/wasm/extra-backend-a32nx</span>

 Add it to the following files:
-- <span style="color:cyan">/fbw-a32nx/src/wasm/extra-backend-a320/CMakeLists.txt</span>
+- <span style="color:cyan">/fbw-a32nx/src/wasm/extra-backend-a32nx/CMakeLists.txt</span>
-- <span style="color:cyan">/fbw-a32nx/src/wasm/extra-backend-a320/src/Gauge_Extra_Backend.cpp</span>
+- <span style="color:cyan">/fbw-a32nx/src/wasm/extra-backend-a32nx/src/Gauge_Extra_Backend.cpp</span>
+(or the A380X equivalents)

 To build it separately you can use the following commands: